appsody/website/content/docs/stacks/stack-structure.md

 ## Stack operation during 'Build and Deploy' mode

-The build mode is designed to package up both the new user application and the technology components of the stack into a single docker image that can be deployed and run in any docker environment (often a local or public kubernetes cluster).
-From a stack point of view, the key requirement is to include a docker file which will build this combined image.
-This is the `Dockerfile` in the `project` directory in the stack source (as opposed to the `Dockerfile-stack` file in the `image` directory which builds the stack image itself).
+The build mode is designed to package up both the new user application and the technology components of the stack into a single Docker image that can be deployed and run in any Docker environment (often a local or public kubernetes cluster).
+From a stack point of view, the key requirement is to include a Docker file which will build this combined image.
+This is the `Dockerfile` in the `project` directory in the stack source (as opposed to the `Dockerfile-stack` file in the `image` directory which is used when you are creating the original stack image).

 The steps undertaken when the `appsody build` command is run are:

 * Appsody client extracts the contents of the stack into a local directory (by default `~/.appsody/extract`) along with the user application.
-* Appssody client then runs, effectively, a docker build using the `Dockerfile` in the `project` directory of this extracted structure, resulting in a docker image for the combined application.
+* Appssody client then runs, effectively, a Docker build using the `Dockerfile` in the `project` directory of this extracted structure, resulting in a Docker image for the combined application.

 The `Dockerfile` needs to build the dependencies for both the stack technology components as well as the user application, and set the entrypoint (or `CMD`) to an appropriate entrypoint for the user application.
 The appsody controller is not involved in the final application image.